randusy/randusy/README.md

 - 📫 How to reach me, through my mail karisarandusy@gmail.com.

 # Todo
-If you are interested my project you can collaborate with me on my projects listed bellow.
+If you are interested on my projects, you can collaborate with me.
 Thank you.

 https://github.com/randusy/cstructs